 Christmas and New Year are times to be with family and loved ones.
 So, if you’re single, you can often find yourself thinking about when or whether you’re going to meet that special someone.
 But fear not!
-We’ve asked Disability Match to share its top dating tips if you have a disability – as well as dating dos and don’ts – so you can be ready to find your match in 2019.
+We’ve asked Disability Match to share its top dating tips if you have a disability – as well as dating dos and don’ts – so you can be ready to find your match.

 Tip 1: Get into the right mindset for dating